mcci-catena/Catena-Arduino-Platform/README.md

 |-------------|---------------------|----------------------------------|
 `lorawan configure deveui` _[ value ]_  | OTAA | Set the devEUI for this device to _value_, a 64-bit EUI given in big-endian (natural) form.
 `lorawan configure appeui` _[ value ]_  | OTAA |Set the AppEUI for this device to _value_, a 64-bit EUI given in big-endian (natural) form.
-`lorawan configure appkey` _[ value ]_  | OTAA |Set the AppKey for this device to _value_, a 128-bit value given in big-endian (natural) form.
+`lorawan configure appkey` _[ value ]_  | OTAA |Set the application key for this device to _value_, a 128-bit value given in big-endian (natural) form.
-`lorawan configure nwkskey` _[ value ]_ | ABP | Set the NwkSKey for this device (the network session key) to _value_.
+`lorawan configure nwkskey` _[ value ]_ | ABP | Set the network session key for this device (the network session key) to _value_.
 For OTAA devices, this reflects the value saved after them most recent join.
-`lorawan configure appskey` _[ value ]_ | ABP |Set the AppSKey for this device (the application session key) to  _value_.
+`lorawan configure appskey` _[ value ]_ | ABP |Set the application session key for this device (the application session key) to  _value_.
 For OTAA devices, this reflects the value saved after them most recent join.
-`lorawan configure devaddr` _[ value ]_ | either | Set the device address, a 32-bit number, in big-endian form. **_Setting devaddr to zero on an OTAA device will cause the LMIC to try to rejoin after the next restart._** For OTAA devices, this reflects the value saved after them most recent join.
+`lorawan configure devaddr` _[ value ]_ | either | Set the device address, a 32-bit number, in big-endian form. **_Setting `devaddr` to zero on an OTAA device will cause the LMIC to try to rejoin after the next restart._** For OTAA devices, this reflects the value saved after them most recent join.
 `lorawan configure netid` _[ value ]    | either | Set the network ID, in big-endian form.
 For OTAA devices, this reflects the value saved after them most recent join.
 `lorawan configure fcntup` _[ value ]_  | either | the current uplink frame count, `FCntUp` in the LoRaWAN spec.
 `lorawan configure fcntdown` _[ value ]_ | either | the current downlink frame count, `FCntDown` in the LoRaWAN spec.
 `lorawan configure join` _[ value ]_ | either | if zero, the provisioning data will _not_ be loaded into the LMIC at startup.
-Older versions of the [arduino-lorawan](https://github.com/mcci-catena/arduino-lorawan) might still allow transmits to cause the device to start trying to join, but it will use invalid credentials.
+Older versions of the [`arduino-lorawan`](https://github.com/mcci-catena/arduino-lorawan) might still allow transmits to cause the device to start trying to join, but it will use invalid credentials.

 ## Adding your own commands

 Here's a step-by-step procedure.
-There's a fully worked example, [catena_usercommand](#catenausercommand).
+There's a fully worked example, [`catena_usercommand`](#catenausercommand).

 - Include the header file.